AliRazani99/Online_System_Software/README.md

 ### Functional Requirements
 1. The patient can take turns
-2. The doctor can record the hours of attendance at the office and update if necessary
+2. The doctor can record the hours of the next day at the office and update if necessary
-3. The administrator can add or remove doctors from the system
+3. The patient chooses the doctor from the recommended doctors

 ### non-Functional Requirements
 1. The system supports all browsers
 2. Only doctors can record office hours
-3. Only the administrator can make a contract with a doctor or cancel the contract
+3. The system records the new turn in less than two seconds

 # Project documentation